 Since 1998, ASIC has approached all levels of government, public and private corporations, and service providers to create awareness of the myriad of challenges and barriers impacting the independence of people who are blind, partially sighted, or deafblind.
 Often, service providers are unaware of the barriers they themselves have created, and truly do not know how to make their services or venues more accessible.
 This is how ASIC can help.
 Our philosophy encompasses both an understanding of these barriers and a proven ability to innovate collaboratively in order to reach alternatives, resulting in improved access and independence for those of us living with sight loss.

 - Bill 6 – The Accessible British Columbia Act Receives First Reading in the BC Legislature

-On April 28 2021, the Honourable Nicolas Simons, Minister of Social Development and Poverty Reduction introduced the
+On April 28 2021, the Honourable Nicolas Simons, Minister of Social Development and Poverty Reduction

 Accessible British Columbia Act.

 When passed, this proposed legislation will set British Columbia on the path to a more accessible and inclusive province for people with disabilities.
 In particular, the proposed legislation will allow government to establish accessibility standards to support the identification, prevention, and removal of barriers to accessibility and inclusion.